Avdang-OS/Tinan/CONTRIBUTING.md

 ## Prerequisites

-If you want to contribute to this repository, you need basic knowledge of JavaScript and discord.js.
+If you want to contribute to this repository, you need basic knowledge of TypeScript and discord.js.

-The bot is getting ported to TypeScript, so it's also strongly recommended for you to understand TypeScript.

 You have to have a contribution fork of this repository.